-National Correct Coding Initiative: Audiology Edits for a list of Correct Coding Initiative (CCI) edits for audiology codes.
+Go to National Correct Coding Initiative (NCCI) Edits for a list of Correct Coding Initiative (CCI) edits for audiology codes.

 CMS uses this automated edit system to control specific code pairs that can be reported on the same day.
 The National Correct Coding Initiative (NCCI or, more commonly, CCI) has been in place since January 1, 1996, and is updated quarterly.
 The goals of CCI are to eliminate "mutually exclusive" code pairings and codes considered to be components of more comprehensive services or otherwise inappropriate to be delivered to the same patient on the same day.